hisubram/mobilefoundation/instrument_an_app.md

           {: cordova}
       * Build the Cordova project by running the command: `cordova build`.

-3. You've now initialized your application to collect analytics data.
+3. You now initialized your application to collect analytics data.
 Next, you can send analytics data to Mobile Analytics.
    Use the following APIs to start recording and sending usage analytics:
    ```Javascript
    // Send recorded usage analytics to the Mobile Analytics